 FSMIP applications must be received no later than: 3 pm, Friday, March 16, 2012

 For more information, or if you have any questions, please contact Lisa Damon, FSMIP Coordinator for the Massachusetts Department of Agricultural Resources at Lisa.Damon@state.ma.us or 617-626-1731

 Please be aware that the Water Management Act Annual Report forms have been mailed to all Massachusetts cranberry growers.
 These reports are due back to MassDEP by February 29, 2012.
 Remember to mail these forms to the MassDEP, One Winter Street address in Boston.
 This reporting form is different than the annual bill which is returned mailed to a P.O.
 Box – don’t mix them up or combine them as the reporting form will get listed as missing!

 MassDEP has informed us that like last year, there will be no grace period for late returnees.
 If you miss the deadline, MassDEP is immediately going to start enforcement procedures and mail out Notices of Non-Compliance.
 If any grower still does not comply under the guidelines of the non-compliance letter, you will lose your Water Management Act registration or permit.
-It is highly recommended that you mail in your report form as soon as possible and if you haven’t received one in the mail, contact Jim McLaughlin in the MassDEP Lakeville office directly at 508-946-2805 or visit the Growers’ Association’s web site for a form.
+It is highly recommended that you mail in your report form as soon as possible and if you haven’t received one in the mail, contact Jim McLaughlin in the MassDEP Lakeville office directly at 508-946-2805 or visit their website for a form.
 For your protection, it is suggested that you use certified mail to return your form to allow for documentation in the event of any delivery issues.

 Volunteer with Massachusetts Agriculture in the Classroom - Training February 21 & 23